 It has a low-cost fee system and charges only 2.9% + 30¢ per transaction.
 To top it off, it doesn’t require paying of any recurring monthly and setup fees.

 Probably one of the oldest payment processing solutions ever existed is First Data (it’s 30 years old).
 It strives to provide simplified ecommerce solutions to businesses of all types including ecommerce, food, retail, and so much more.
-Accepting credit cards, debit cards, gift cards, and many other prepaid card offerings, First Data is a versatile solution you don’t want to miss.
+Being a versatile solution you don’t want to miss, First Data accepts credit cards, debit cards, gift cards, and many other prepaid card offerings.

 BluePay Processing may be new in the industry, but it has earned quite a good reputation to merchants within a short span of time.
 As of this writing, they are accommodating payments made via credit card and e-checks.
 It promises to maintain the highest level of security in the industry, and bills $15 service fees per month.

 The payment method of the new age, PaySimple claims to be as such.
 It accepts credit card and e-check payment made on an iPhone or iPad device.
 To use, you’d need a subscription plan that starts with $34.95 per month.

 Fastcharge is an ideal alternative if you are a startup and have a strict financial plan.
 Reason is, it does not require any setup fee.
 Also, you’d only pay a fee of $10 for a monthly gateway fee.
 You’d also like that it takes only an hour (or less) to set up.

 Launched by a Swedish company, Paynova offers retailers 21 payment options.
 After signing up, you’d have immediate access to its payment services.
 Paynova is best suited for startups and small ecommerce businesses.